CarlJNash/CarlJNash.github.io/_tabs/experience.md

 ### Ethos — Senior iOS Engineer — April 2022 — Present

 <div style="margin-left: 20px;" markdown=1>
-_[Ethos](https://theethosnetwork.com) are a social networking startup aimed at Gen Z. Focused on promoting social discussion, and inspiring and motivating a new generation._
+_[Ethos](https://theethosnetwork.com) is a social networking startup aimed at Gen Z. Focused on promoting social discussion, and inspiring and motivating a new generation._
 <details markdown=1>
 <summary>Highlights</summary>
 - Built out the platform and delivered the first release of the app to the store.